-© Brian Brown and Vanishing Media 2008-2013.
-Unauthorized use and/or duplication of this material without express and written permission from this website's author and/or owner is strictly prohibited.
-Excerpts and links may by used, provided that full and clear credit is given to Brian Brown and Vanishing South Georgia with appropriate and specific direction to the original content.
+© Copyright Brian Brown Photography/Vanishing Media USA 2008-2020.
+All Rights Reserved.
+Unauthorized use of this material without express and written permission from this website’s author/owner is strictly prohibited.
+Excerpts and links may by used, provided that full and clear credit is given with appropriate and specific direction to the original content.
+For my purposes this now applies to Pinterest, Facebook group pages which collect photos without attribution, Tumblr, and all other photo harvesting platforms.
+Unauthorized use of any material on this site is a violation of copyright.
+Please report broken links and violations of copyright.

 I am Jakie ‘s sister.
 I spent a lot of time skating up and down the long sidewalk in Tarrytown.
 When trains came thru town, the conductor would throw out candy bars.